-So you want to start making your own beats and you’re wondering what kind of music production equipment you should get as well as the best software to make beats?
+So you want to start making your own beats and you’re wondering what kind of music production equipment you should get as well as the best software to start producing beats?

 Because choosing the right equipment and software for making beats is the first important decision you have to make when you want to make your own beats, I figured it'd be appropriate to list down the things you need (and might want) to invest in when you're serious about making music.